NixTS/stock-trading-journal/README.md

 3. Heroku starting a new project

-> Visit the [Heroku](https://dashboard.heroku.com/) dashboard and click "New App" after that, give the project a name and select a reagion, next.
+> Visit the [Heroku](https://dashboard.heroku.com/) dashboard and click "New App" after that, give the project a name and select a region, next.

 4. Heroku project settings